chapmanb/bcbb/posts/conferences/dnanexus2017_day2.md

 _Ling Yang Hao, Janssen Pharmaceutical_

-Focus is on drugs for Inflamatory Bowel Disease (IBD): Ulcerative Colitis and Chron's disease.
+Focus is on drugs for Inflamatory Bowel Disease (IBD): Ulcerative Colitis and Crohn's disease.
 Due to chronic inflammation of the GI tract.
 Looked at genetic component and different between different populations: European versus Asian.
 Different risk alleles and complex genetic association -- not exactly sure how.
 Promising ideas: microbiome based approach to improve collection of good